Neo, Trinity, Morpheus, Agent Smith...

 - A black priest's cassock is close enough to fool most people.

-- Try a tailor made Kung Fu Robe.
+- Try a Kung Fu Robe.
 Roll down the cuffs & get black lining.

-- Sew your own!
+- Or sew your own!
 Search online for Simplicity pattern 5380.
 It includes the duster coat, a lace-up top (not screen accurate, but no-one will notice) & pants

-- Any long, black, leather-look trench coat.
+- Any long, dark, leather-look trench coat.
 Just remove the belt and unfold the lapels flat across your chest.

-- Or sew your own with this pattern.
-Purists will want to use metallic gray crocodile fabric to get the right texture and sheen.
+- Or sew your own with Simplicity pattern 5386.
+Purists will want to use metallic gray "crocodile" fabric to get the right texture and sheen.

 It's worth noting that you can take a good picture of any article of clothing to a tailor and get a custom-fitted replica.